 Aluminum versus steel

 Both the XS and XR can hold out for up to a half-hour underwater, enough for a few quick submarine selfies.
 But the XS can do this at a depth of 2 meters, versus just 1 meter (3 feet, 3 inches) for the XR.
+Find out more about the iPhone XS and XR IP6X ratings in our explainer post.

 The iPhone XS gets less battery life than the cheaper XR: 20 hours talking versus 25 hours.
 The other guidelines — internet use, video playback and so on — are all similarly better on the cheaper iPhone.